Tools

 • Reduced time to respond to outbreaks (speed)

-• Improved efficiency (better Utilization of $)
+• Improved efficiency (better utilization of available funding)

 • Increased transparency and accountability (reduce fraud)